hongjai-rhee/public/giants/README.md

 Every model, algorithm, framework, and idea presented in this book stands on the work of people who came before us.
 Their ideas transformed the way we understand learning, intelligence, images, language, and decision-making.

-I created this page to acknowledge some of those **giants**.
+I created this page to acknowledge some of those giants.

-They are not merely names in references.
-Their ideas made this book possible.

 ---

-## 🏛️ Richard Bellman — Seeing the Future Through the Present
+### 🏛️ Richard Bellman — Seeing the Future Through the Present

 **Contribution:** Dynamic Programming, Bellman Equation